With chicken prices soaring, Sanderson Farms sold for $4.5B

 Wayne Farms CEO Clint Rivers will lead the combined company.

+The U.S. poultry industry has been operating under a cloud in recent years.
+Restaurant chains, food producers and grocers, including Walmart, Kroger and Chick-fil-A, sued Sanderson Farms, Wayne Farms and other poultry producers in 2016 alleging that the companies conspired to fix poultry prices over an eight-year period.

+The U.S. Department of Justice intervened in the case and has charged at least 10 people with antitrust violations, including current and former employees at Pilgrim's Pride, Claxton Poultry Farms, Perdue Farms and Koch Foods.
+Sanderson Farms and Wayne Farms have not been charged.
+Sanderson received a subpoena in the case in 2019 and has said it is cooperating.

-Sanderson Farms, based in Laurel, Mississippi, will become a private company and its shares will no longer be traded on Nasdaq.
-Shares jumped about 8% before the opening bell.
+Sanderson Farms will become a private company and its shares will no longer be traded on Nasdaq.
+Shares jumped 7% to $195.38 in morning trading.

 The deal is expected to close by the end of this year or early next year.
 It still needs approval from Sanderson Farms stockholders.